CAREER COACHING & CAREER DOCUMENT ASSISTANCE

 Electronic Career Document Reviews (eCritique Services) - Email your document to firstname.lastname@example.org with "Resume or Cover Letter Feedback" in your subject line.
 Please attach only Word documents (no PDFs or links to Google docs) and allow 5-7 days for your review to be completed.

 Developing a satisfying and rewarding career is a significant challenge.
-Experiential Learning and Career Management (ELCM) offers a variety of Career Tests and Assessments to help you explore who you are and how your skills, interests, and experiences relate to the world of work and Millersville University.
+The Career Center offers the FOCUS-2 Career Assessment to help you explore who you are and how your skills, interests, and experiences relate to the world of work and Millersville University.
 Once you have identified a major, learn what you can do with the major by exploring resources available at Career Exploration web page.
 As you meet with your career counselor you will develop action steps for your Four Year Career Plan.

 - 99% agreed or strongly agreed that the staff member communicated effectively with me about the topic we were discussing.